Our Department offers a unique course where you share your language with first through fourth graders in our after school program.

 The success of the program has attracted students from across many majors.
 Students teaching this program have included majors from Communication Disorders and Sciences, Communication Studies, Special Education, Elementary Education, Music, History, Psychology, English, Philosophy, Political Science, and Family and Consumer Science.
 Many of them are language minors, gaining 3 credits towards completing their Minor.

-In Foreign Languages, we highly value the “Community” component of the five teaching standards defined by the American Council on the Teaching of Foreign Languages.
+In World Languages, we highly value the “Community” component of the five teaching standards defined by the American Council on the Teaching of World Languages.
 Our students earn credit through guided and reflective service learning projects and internships.
 Many also choose to volunteer alongside others who speak Spanish, or serve Spanish-speaking populations.